-Synthethic fibres have known to be more hygienic thanks to its smooth surface, which makes it easier to clean the brush and keep it free from bacteria.
+Synthetic fibres have known to be more hygienic thanks to its smooth surface, which makes it easier to clean the brush and keep it free from dirt.

 Vegan makeup brushes can give you a smoother finished look because they are designed to allow you to efficiently blend your makeup.

 Great skincare is important.
-An effective beauty routine could help soothe spot prone skin, reduce the appearance of fine lines and wrinkles and help to keep your skin in overall good condition.
+An effective beauty routine could help soothe blemish prone skin, reduce the appearance of fine lines and wrinkles and help to keep your skin in overall good condition.